HD 70642

 This may be considered to be a solar analog star, being similar in physical properties to the Sun.
 It is a G-type main-sequence star with a stellar classification of G6V CN+0.5.
 It is comparable to the age of the Sun, estimated to be in the range of 2–6 billion years old.
 Although chromospherically inactive a magnetic field has been detected.
 This star has about the same mass and radius as the Sun, is slightly cooler and less luminous, and is richer in abundance of iron relative to hydrogen.
 It is spinning at a leisurely rate, showing a projected rotational velocity of 1.6 km/s.

 Planetary system

-A long period planet companion to HD 70642 was announced in 2003.
+A long period planetary companion to HD 70642 was announced in 2003.
 This planet orbits in a circular orbit (e=0.034) at 3.232 AU.
-The star is so like Sol that its habitable zone is in the same place (~ 1 AU).
-The jovian ensures the stability of an Earth-mass planet at 1 AU.
-This system is one of the most similar in conditions to the Solar System than any other currently known planetary systems.
+HD 70642 itself is similar enough to the sun that its habitable zone is at around the same distance(0.9-1.3 AU).
+HD 70642 b is thought to be compatible with potential Earth-mass planets at 1 AU.
+Because of this the HD 70642 system may be similar in structure to our own.
+In 2023, the inclination and true mass of HD 70642 b were determined via astrometry.